Wood-decay fungus: Lignin metabolism through laccase

 The second mechanism for breaking down lignin involves laccase, a low-redox-potential oxidase incapable of direct attack.
 Laccase can be used both in breaking and forming lignin.
 It cleaves lignin by reducing oxygen, creating a free radical which allows a hydroxyl radical (·OH) to attack the ring and deposit an alcohol group (OH).
 Deprotonation follows, resulting in the breaking of C-C (aryl-alphaC) bond into two aromatic rings.
 These products enter the fungal hyphae to be further broken down via catabolic processes.
 After the lignin complex is broken down, other saprotrophs can enter and begin degrading the newly created products.
 The final products of these transformations are carbon dioxide and water.
 While it is known that brown-rot fungi can also target lignin, they are only capable of modifying and are not capable of completely recycling it with a few exceptions.
-The ability to degrade lignin, previously supposed to only occur in white-rot fungi which have PODs, was found in Botryobasidium botryosum and Jappia argillacea, two brown-rot fungi, lacking PODs.
+The ability to degrade lignin, previously supposed to only occur in white-rot fungi which have PODs, was found in Botryobasidium botryosum and Jaapia argillacea, two brown-rot fungi, lacking PODs.
 While the general pathway is currently unknown, research supports the existence of a continuum of features that separate the two fungal types rather than distinct categories.